Dr. Erika Ebbel Angle — Executive Director, Founder & Executive Chairman of the Board

 Amanda Schutt — Chief Operations Officer, Instructor

 Amanda earned her M.S. in Environmental Studies at Virginia Commonwealth University in 2012.
 Her research focused on benthic aquatic insect taxonomy, stream health bioassessments, and sedimentation issues in aquatic ecosystems.
-Amanda works as both an Instructor for Science from Scientists and as their Director of Development.
+Amanda works as both an Instructor for Science from Scientists and as their Chief Operations Officer.
 In her spare time, Amanda enjoys gardening, baking, crafting, and camping with her Daisy/Brownie Girl Scout Troop.

 Dr. Alicia Bielik — Chief People Officer